Morpho Vault V2

 - From Simple to Granular Risk: V1 had simple, per-market caps.
 V2 introduces a multi-dimensional ID & Cap system, allowing risk curation across abstract factors like a specific collateral type, oracle, or protocol.

-Core Concepts of Vaults V2
+Core Concepts of Morpho Vault V2

 1. The Adapter Model: A Universal Gateway to Yield